For Domestic Missouri Residents

 - Has the right to determine whether or not the student will be allowed to participate in the home school graduation ceremony.

-- If the home high school elects to sever ties and officially transfer the student to the Missouri Academy, then the home high school:
+2. If the sending/home 'public' high school elects to sever ties and officially transfer the student to the Missouri Academy, then the sending/home 'public' high school:

 - Cannot use any of the student's standardized test scores in its statistical reports to DESE

 - Cannot count the student for the purpose of receiving state funds on a per pupil basis.
-This means that the home high school must report the enrollment of one less student than it would if it kept the student on its rolls when requesting funds from DESE.
-The home high school receives no funds from DESE for this particular student if it chooses this option.
+This means that the sending/home 'public' high school must report the enrollment of one less student than it would if it kept the student on its rolls when requesting funds from DESE.
+The sending/home 'public' high school receives no funds from DESE for this particular student if it chooses this option.

-- When the sending school opts to transfer the student to the Missouri Academy, the Missouri Academy can award the student a high school diploma when the student completes the core curriculum and satisfies other requirements.
-It should be noted that in this case, the high school diploma will be from the Missouri Academy, not from the home school.
+- When the sending/home 'public' high school opts to transfer the student to the Missouri Academy, the Missouri Academy can award the student a high school diploma when the student completes the core curriculum and satisfies other requirements.
+It should be noted that in this case, the high school diploma will be from the Missouri Academy, not from any other school.

-NB: Neither the student nor the home high school can override the other's decision to sever ties.
+NB: Neither the student nor the sending/home 'public' high school can override the other's decision to sever ties.